fastia07/mytheresa/README.md

 ### Postman collections

-API endpoints of workers/manager are mentioned in the following path ``docs/postman_collection.json``
+API endpoints of products is mentioned in the following path ``docs/postman_collection.json``

 ### Swagger for API Documentation